 In the unlikely event of an emergency you will be required to evacuate and assemble outside the building in a designated safe area.
 Should this occur please exit the room through the rear doors and follow the directions of the SKYCITY convention centre staff.

 To simplify proceedings today, I will refer to Goodman Property Trust throughout the meeting as the “Trust” or “GMT”, and Goodman (NZ) Limited – the manager of that Trust – as the “Manager”.

 ATTENDENCE AND APOLOGIES

 I would now like to introduce the other members of the Board, together with the executives of the Manager, who are present today.

-From my far right – Phil Pryke, Non-executive Director; Leonie Freeman, Independent Director; Peter Simmonds, Independent Director; Greg Goodman, Non-executive Director; Susan Paterson, Independent Director; Andy Eakin, Chief Financial Officer; and John Dakin, Chief Executive Officer and Executive Director.
+From my far left/right – Peter Simmonds, Independent Director; Leonie Freeman, Independent Director; Phil Pryke, Non-executive Director; Susan Paterson, Independent Director; Andy Eakin, Chief Financial Officer; and John Dakin, Chief Executive Officer and Executive Director.

 The composition of the Board is unchanged since we met last year and a majority of Independent Directors is maintained.

 In addition to the Board, there are executives of the Manager, representatives of our Trustee, Covenant Trustee Services Limited and representatives from the Trust’s external advisors also present today.